BolajiAyodeji/Blogposts/cjyaj1be3000hvjs1z2ipvmuw.md

 ![](https://cdn-images-1.medium.com/max/2000/0*aJAHwKA-zRCZgvps.gif)

-Once the build is finished, you should now see a “Hero Card” at the top of your screen letting you know the deployment is successful.
-You’ll see that the URL is automatically generated by Netlify.
+Once the build is finished, you should now see a “Hero Card” at the top of your screen, letting you know the deployment is successful.
+You’ll see that Netlify automatically generates the URL.
 You can update the URL in “Settings.”
 [Visit the live site](https://hugo101.netlify.com/).

 Now every time you push changes to your hosted git repository, Netlify will rebuild and redeploy your site.
 You can add your own changes to the starter files and tweak as you wish.